-Have you ever thought about recording your life story for your children, grandchildren and great-grandchildren to know?
-Whether capturing it for your family or a wider audience, writing a memoir is one way to ensure you and your story are remembered.
+Have you ever thought about writing down your life story for your children, grandchildren and great-grandchildren to know?
+Whether capturing your story for your family or a wider audience, writing a memoir is one way to ensure you and your story are remembered.

-Below are a few tips I’ve picked-up over the years as a Video Biographer that have helped me stay organized and on task when capturing a client’s story.
-Perhaps you will find a few helpful as you write your memoir.
+Below are a few things I’ve learned over the years as a Video Biographer that have helped me stay organized and on task when capturing a client’s life story.
+Perhaps a few will help you write a memoir.

 ~ Tips on How to Write a Memoir ~

-To start, I divide the process into three stages: 1) Planning or Pre-Production 2) Content Gathering or Production and 3) Editing or Post-Production.
+Divide the process into three stages: 1) Planning 2) Content Gathering and 3) Editing .
 Below are tips for each stage.

 - Know your Audience